BIG-RAT/Object-Info/README.md

 * Find iOS configuration profiles containing a particular payload.
 * Find where extension attributes (computer/mobile device) are used in groups and advanced searches along with the type of EA (script, pop-up, LDAP..).

+Unused objects are not displayed.
+For example, if a package is not used in either a policy or prestage it will not be listed.
+Policies that are disabled can be identified with the text [disabled] displayed in the frequency column.
 <hr>

 **History**